 - Clich here for videos and parent testimonials from the START_Play Study

 - For a list of publication and presentations for this study click here https://start-play.unl.edu/

 Relation between Motor, Cognitive, and Language Skills during Infancy: An Extension of the START-Play Clinical Trial.
 Children’s Hospital Foundation

 - The purpose of this project is to investigate the relationship between motor, cognitive, and language skills during the development of sitting in typically developing infants.

 - Funded by a grant from the Children Hospital of Richmond Foundation to Emily Marcinowski, PhD with mentorship from Dr. Dusing

-- The two purposes of Tanya Tripathi’s dissertation project is to determine if infant can demonstrate associate learning in prone and to evaluated the feasibility of using an automated play center utilizing operant conditioning to increase prone tolerance and improve motor outcomes
+- She also documented the feasibility of using an automated play center utilizing operant conditioning to increase prone tolerance and improve motor outcomes.

 Does participating in a supervised fitness program extend the benefits of episodic physical therapy more than a home exercise program for adults with cerebral palsy?